fung-hei-man/clock-in-out-system/README.md

    ```

 ### Docker
 Docker Compose is used to start a MySQL DB together with this system.

-1. For security reason, you may change the database password in `docker-compose.yml`.
+1. Change the database password to a strong one in `docker-compose.yml` for security reason.
    ```
    environment:
       - TZ=Asia/Taipei
       - MYSQL_DATABASE=clock_in_out_system
       - MYSQL_USER=sys_admin